pabloguineab/DL2_FINAL_PROJECT/README.md

 The detailed report for this project is available on [GitHub Pages](https://pabloguineab.github.io/DL2_FINAL_PROJECT/).

-To view each section of the report, double click on the name of the section in the navigation bar (navbar) on the website.
+To view each section of the report, <mark>double click</mark> on the name of the section in the navigation bar (navbar) on the website.

 ### Report Screenshot